 Octopus Apollo VCT

-Octopus Apollo VCT invests in businesses that have already brought their product or service to market successfully.
-Investors get access to a diversified portfolio of around 50 companies.
+Octopus Apollo VCT invests in higher risk smaller businesses that have already brought their product or service to market successfully.
+Investors get access to a diversified portfolio of around 45 companies (focusing on business-to-business (B2B) software) with high growth potential, as well as the expertise of Octopus Ventures, one of Europe’s largest venture capital teams.

 Reasons to invest